systemd/systemd/docs/JOURNAL_EXPORT_FORMATS.md

 # Journal Export Format

 _Note that this document describes the binary serialization format of journals only, as used for transfer across the network.
-For interfacing with web technologies there's the [Journal JSON Format](http://www.freedesktop.org/wiki/Software/systemd/json).
+For interfacing with web technologies there's the Journal JSON Format, described below.
 The binary format on disk is documented as the [Journal File Format](https://systemd.io/JOURNAL_FILE_FORMAT/)._

 _Before reading on, please make sure you are aware of the [basic properties of journal entries](https://www.freedesktop.org/software/systemd/man/systemd.journal-fields.html), in particular realize that they may include binary non-text data (though usually don't), and the same field might have multiple values assigned within the same entry (though usually hasn't)._